Back to blog

 Fasting glucose complements HbA1c: it tells you how your metabolism is doing this morning, not over the past three months.
 Values between 70-90 mg/dL are optimal for longevity; above 100 mg/dL already indicates insulin resistance, even if it's not "diabetic."

 Fasting insulin is the earliest sentinel: it rises years before glucose does.
 Levels above 8 µU/mL already suggest the body is producing more insulin than it should to control blood sugar.
 The ideal: below 5 µU/mL.
+If metabolic markers are altered, drugs such as metformin may belong in a personalized programme, always under medical supervision.

 MarkerConventional "normal" rangeOptimal range for longevityRecommended frequency